Connor Wong Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

+- The 9.1 strikeouts per nine innings put together by the Astros pitching staff ranks eighth in the league.

-- The Astros' 3.85 team ERA ranks sixth across all league pitching staffs.
+- The Astros have the ninth-ranked team ERA among all league pitching staffs (3.94).

-- France will aim to earn his 10th victory when he makes the start for the Astros, his 18th of the season.
-He is 9-4 with a 2.75 ERA and 80 strikeouts in 108 2/3 innings pitched.
+- Javier will aim to grab his 10th victory when he gets the start for the Astros, his 25th of the season.
+He is 9-2 with a 4.52 ERA and 115 strikeouts through 127 1/3 innings pitched.

-- In his last appearance on Saturday, the right-hander threw six innings against the Seattle Mariners, giving up two earned runs while surrendering seven hits.
+- The righty last appeared on Tuesday against the Boston Red Sox, when he threw five innings, allowing three earned runs while giving up seven hits.

-- In 18 games this season, the 28-year-old has put up an ERA of 2.75, with 6.7 strikeouts per nine innings.
-Opponents are batting .246 against him.
+- In 24 games this season, the 26-year-old has put up an ERA of 4.52, with 8.1 strikeouts per nine innings.
+Opponents are batting .239 against him.

 © 2023 Data Skrive.
 All rights reserved.